canonical/ubuntu-security-documentation/docs/security-features/privilege-restriction/index.rst

 Seccomp Filtering
 =================

-Programs can filter out the availability of kernel syscalls by using the seccomp_filter interface.
+Programs can filter out the availability of kernel syscalls by using the `seccomp_filter` interface, which allows for fine-grained control.
 This is done in containers or sandboxes that want to further limit the exposure to kernel interfaces when potentially running untrusted software.

-See test-kernel-security.py for regression tests.
+See `test-kernel-security.py <https://git.launchpad.net/qa-regression-testing/tree/scripts/test-kernel-security.py>`_ for regression tests.

 SELinux